Chapter 1 : George, August 1998

 A commotion in the corner pulled George from his thoughts.
 Applause rose from the centre table which Lee hopped up onto moments later.
 A wide grin was plastered on his face and he held out his arms to silence their classmates.
 George felt a tinge of tears burn the back of his throat.
 Lee was his sole best mate now.
 A deep-seated appreciation welled up in his chest.
 He coughed and cleared his throat, composing himself for whatever it was Lee was about to say or do.

 “Witches and wizards and everything in between.”
 He paused as a rumble of laughter passed through the crowd.
 “Nine years ago, we were all skinny, naive kids, but somehow we turned out pretty damn well.
-After everything that’s happened over the past year, it’s bloody brilliant to know that we are still a family.”
+After everything that’s happened over the past year, it’s bloody brilliant to know that we are still a family and can come together to celebrate that fact.”
 His words, influenced from the alcohol he had consumed, slurred together slightly.
-“And we’ve been through a lot together -- cauldron explosions, Quidditch feuds, crushes and heart breaks and awful dates.
-We’ve been through Dementors and balls - both equally frightening, mind you - jokes and pranks, Umbridge, Nifflers, those awful creatures Hagrid made us feed.”
+“And we’ve been through a hell of a lot together -- cauldron explosions, Quidditch feuds, crushes and heart breaks and awful dates.
+We’ve been through Dementors and formal balls - both equally frightening, mind you - jokes and pranks, Umbridge, Nifflers, those awful creatures Hagrid made us feed.”
 More laughter rippled through the group.
 “But we’ve been through much, much more than that.”
 The tone of his voice changed.
 “And not all of us can be here to laugh and get pissed tonight.
 We came of age into something bigger than any of us.
 But we did what we had to do, and here we are.
 The best damn class Hogwarts ever had the privilege of educating.”
 He lifted up his mug and waited for them to all follow suit.
 “To us and everything we’ve done and will do.”

 George took a sip of the firewhisky in his hand.